petermattia/petermattia/about.md

 I am a fourth-year PhD student in Materials Science and Engineering at Stanford University.
-I work with [Prof. William Chueh](http://chuehlab.stanford.edu) on improving the rate capability and lifetime of lithium-ion batteries.
-In a nutshell, [my research](/research) focuses on making lithium-ion batteries last longer and charge faster.
+[My research](/research) focuses on making lithium-ion batteries last longer and charge faster.